Razan Zaitouneh

 Razan Zaitouneh (sometimes spelled Zeitunah; رزان زيتونة; born 29 April 1977) is a Syrian human rights lawyer and civil society activist.
 Actively involved in the Syrian uprising, she went into hiding after being accused by the government of being a foreign agent and her husband was arrested.
 Zaitouneh has documented human rights in Syria for the Local Coordination Committees of Syria.
 Zaitouneh was kidnapped on 9 December 2013, most likely by Jaysh al-Islam.
-Her fate remains unknown.
-It is suspected that she has been killed.
+Her fate remains unknown, though after missing for over a decade without any conclusive signs of life it is strongly suspected that she has been killed following her abduction.

 Education

 Zaitouneh graduated from law school in Damascus in 1999 and in 2001 started her work as a lawyer.

 Legal and human rights activism

 She has been a member of the team of lawyers for defense of political prisoners since 2001.
 In the same year, Razan was one of the founders of the Human Rights Association in Syria (HRAS).
 In 2005, Razan Zaitouneh established SHRIL (the Syrian Human Rights Information Link), through which she continues to report about human rights violations in Syria.
 From 2005 through to her 2013 disappearance, Razan Zaitouneh was an active member of the Committee to Support Families of Political Prisoners in Syria.

 Syrian State television aired announcement that Razan Zaitouneh was a foreign agent on 23 March 2011, after which she went into hiding while continuing her legal and human rights work, in order to avoid being arrested.

 Zaitouneh founded the Violations Documentation Center in Syria in April 2011 to document human rights violations and abuses in the country by all sides.
 She also contributed to human rights violations reports circulated by the Local Coordination Committees of Syria, of which she was one of the founders.

 Her husband, Wael Hamadeh (or Wael Hamada, or Wa'el Hammada) was arrested on 12 May 2011.
 His brother 'Abd al-Rahman Hammada was also arrested.
 Wael Hamadeh was questioned in prison about his wife's human rights work, then Wael Hamadeh released on 1 August 2011.

 On 27 October 2011, she was awarded the 2011 Sakharov Prize for Freedom of thought, jointly with four other Arabs.
 She was previously awarded the Anna Politkovskaya Award by Reach All Women in War.
 In 2013 Razan Zaitouneh was granted the International Women of Courage Award.